KateMHagen/melody-manipulator/README.md

 Run MelodyMain.java.

-In the console first load a text file: `load birthday.txt` (or zombie.txt or twinkle.txt)
+In the console, first load a text file: `load birthday.txt` (or zombie.txt or twinkle.txt)

 If you are US based, use the text files:
     `birthday-us.txt` or